muellners/research/src/content/lockdown-survey-india.md

 Our story is the groundbreaking covering various real stories and situtaions.
 This is going to be a three part series of paper covering , Mental ,Economic and Future related open ended dicussion for policy makers.

 ```
-This is a three part series document, which will be published in
+This is a three part series document.

 ```